-- Division I and II use a sliding scale to match test scores and core grade point averages (GPA). - The SAT score used for NCAA purposes includes only the critical reading and math sections.
-The writing section of the SAT is not used. - The ACT score used for NCAA purposes is a sum of the following four sections: English, mathematics, reading and science reasoning. - When you register for the SAT or ACT, use the NCAA Eligibility Center code of 9999 to ensure all SAT and ACT scores are reported directly to the NCAA Eligibility Center from the testing agency.
-Test scores that appear on high school transcripts will not be used.
+- Division I and II use a sliding scale to match test scores and core-course grade point averages (GPA). - When you register for the SAT or ACT, use the NCAA Eligibility Center code of 9999 to ensure all SAT and ACT scores are reported directly to the NCAA Eligibility Center from the testing agency.
+Test scores that appear on high school transcripts will not be used. - Earn an SAT combined score or ACT sum score matching your core-course GPA on the Division I sliding scale, which balances your test score and core-course GPA.
+If you have a low test score, you need a higher core-course GPA to be eligible.
+If you have a low core-course GPA, you need a higher test score to be eligible.